puppetlabs/bolt/documentation/bolt_configuration_options.md

 -   `cacert`: The path to the CA certificate.
 -   `connect-timeout`: How long Bolt should wait when establishing connections.
 -   `extensions`: List of file extensions that are accepted for scripts or tasks.
-Scripts with these file extensions rely on the target node's file type association to run.
+Scripts with these file extensions rely on the target's file type association to run.
 For example, if Python is installed on the system, a `.py` script runs with `python.exe`.
 The extensions .`ps1`, `.rb`, and `.pp` are always allowed and run via hard-coded executables.
 -   `file-protocol`: Which file transfer protocol to use.
 Either `winrm` or `smb`.
 Using `smb` is recommended for large file transfers.
 Default is `winrm`. **Note:** The SMB file protocol is experimental and is currently unsupported in conjunction with SSL, given that only SMB2 is currently implemented.
 -   `password`: Login password.
 Required unless using Kerberos.
 -   `port`: Connection port.
 Default is `5986`, or `5985` if `ssl: false`.